ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/template_partials.rst

 	{entry_date format="%m-%d-%Y"}

-You can create and edit Template partials at :menuselection:`Developer Tools --> Template Partials`.
+You can create and edit Template partials at :menuselection:`Developer --> Template Partials`.

 .. note:: Template partials may not be nested inside other Template partials.